-This course introduces writing for the modern media including newspapers, Internet, television, radio, magazines, public relations, advertising, and photojournalism.
-Major topics include "the newsroom," the ingredients of a news story, qualities of good writing and ethics, interviewing, gathering information, feature writing, press releases, obituaries, press conferences, "beats," and the legal ramifications of reporting.
-Skills in reporting and writing a news story are developed through writing for the student newspaper or other publications.
+This course introduces writing for the modern media including newspapers, Internet, television, radio, blogs and vlogs, and photojournalism.
+Major topics include "the newsroom," the ingredients of a news story, qualities of good writing and ethics, interviewing, gathering information, feature writing, press conferences, "beats," and the legal ramifications of reporting.
+Skills in reporting and writing a news story are developed through writing for Mariner TV or other publications and media.
 (CSU)